Wildlander-mod/wildlander-mod.github.io/_07-GearAnalysis/Armor.md

 Weapons are assigned one damage type, and Creatures are Sometimes given extra Damage Type Resistances that function as extra Armor Rating against each damage types.

-Every armor has a pre-defined set of resistances against specific weapon types.
+Every chest armor has a pre-defined set of resistances against specific weapon types.

 |Type |	Default Source |
 |--|--|